Felipe-Lohan/Dungeon_World/Barbarian_-_Streamlined.md

 * ☐ **A Good Day To Die:** As long as you have less than your CON in current HP (or 1, whichever is higher) take +1 ongoing.

-* ☐ **Kill ‘Em All:** _Requires: Appetite for Destruction_.
-Take another move from the Fighter, Bard, or Thief class list.
+* ☐ **Multiclass Barbarian (Slot 2):** Take a move from the Fighter, Bard, or Thief class list.
 You may not take multiclass moves from those classes.

 * ☐ **War Cry:** When you **enter the battle with a show of force**, roll +CHA.
 On a 10+ both; on a 7-9 one or the other.

   * Your allies are rallied and take +1 forward.

   * Your enemies feel fear and act accordingly (avoiding you, hiding, attacking with fear-driven abandon).

 * ☐ **Mark Of Might:** When you take this move and **spend some uninterrupted time reflecting on your past glories**, you may mark yourself with a symbol of your power (a long braid tied with bells, ritual scars or tattoos, etc.) Any intelligent mortal creature who sees this symbol knows instinctively that you are a force to be reckoned with and treats you appropriately.